Skip to content

 Yes.
 We operate weekend and evening emergency callouts for safety-critical situations — burning smell, arcing, battery swelling, water ingress, or complete system failure.
 These are treated as priority and may incur a weekend/evening premium on top of the standard £295–£449 callout fee.
 Contact us directly to book an out-of-hours emergency visit and we'll confirm the full cost including any surcharge.

-If you've already paid for a remote diagnostic (£75) and it identified a fault requiring on-site emergency repair, the remote diagnostic fee is offset — you won't be charged twice.
+If a remote diagnostic identified a fault that needs on-site emergency repair, the remote diagnostic is free, so you won't be charged twice.
 The engineer visit will focus on the specific fault identified, keeping costs and time on-site to a minimum.
 Contact us with your diagnostic reference and we'll confirm the arrangement at booking.

 We cover all of the UK for emergency callouts, with same-day availability for most locations.
 We're based in Yorkshire, so we can often reach the North and Midlands within 2–3 hours.
 For southern England and Scotland, same-day response depends on location and callout time — booking before noon gives the best chance.
 A mileage charge may apply for locations far from our base; we confirm all costs at booking before the visit is confirmed.